-Antromedial portal (AM) was the most common portal for femoral tunnel drilling (Figure 18).
-The second common portal was the transtibial portal.
-The outside-in technique was the predominant technique for tibial tunnel drilling (Figure 19).
-These results show no change in the trends for femoral and tibial tunnels drilling compared to the results from 2013-2014.
+Antromedial portal (AM) was the most common portal for femoral tunnel drilling (Figure 16).
+The second common portal was through the all inside technique.
+The transtibial technique was least common technique for femoral tunnel drilling.
+This shows a change in the trends in femoral tunnel drilling compared to last year's result with the transtibial technique falling out of favour in 2016.
+The outside-in technique was the predominant technique for tibial tunnel drilling (Figure 17).
+These results show no change in the trends for tibial tunnel drilling compared to the results from 2015.

-Figure 18: Femoral Tunnel Drilling Techniques
+Figure 16: Femoral Tunnel Drilling Techniques

-Figure 19: Tibial Tunnel Drilling Techniques
+Figure 17: Tibial Tunnel Drilling Techniques